palmerandy/hugo-blog/content/posts/blazor-web-assembly-tips.md

 > Blazor provides support for validating form input using data annotations with the built-in DataAnnotationsValidator.
 However, the DataAnnotationsValidator only validates top-level properties of the model bound to the form that aren't collection- or complex-type properties.

-> To validate the bound model's entire object graph, including collection- and complex-type properties, use the ObjectGraphDataAnnotationsValidator provided by the experimental Microsoft.AspNetCore.Components.DataAnnotations.Validation package:
+> To validate the bound model's entire object graph, including collection- and complex-type properties, use the ObjectGraphDataAnnotationsValidator provided by the experimental Microsoft.AspNetCore.Components.DataAnnotations.Validation package

+### InputSelect can only bind to string and enum types
+I unsuccesfully tried to bind my *InputSelect* select list to an integer.
+After a bit of research I found Steve Sanderson address this in this [GitHub Issue commment](https://github.com/dotnet/aspnetcore/issues/11181#issuecomment-506288035).
+I adopted this approach and here is my [implementation](https://github.com/palmerandy/Pace-Calculator/blob/initial-commit/src/PaceCalculator.Blazor/InputSelectNumber.cs).

 ### Hosting statically on GitHub Pages fails with "Failed to find a valid digest in the 'integrity' attribute"
 I followed Andrea Cirioni's blog on [Hosting Blazor WebAssembly app on GitHub Pages](https://dev.to/cirio/hosting-blazor-webassembly-app-on-github-pages-137k).
 This worked great except when I was done, I was seeing the following error: